carolacaivano/Diamond-Price-Prediction/README.md

 ```

 #### Challenge 2
-In the same conda environment we execute the script pipeline.py, that can be found in the folder solution.
-We can run it with the following command:
+In the same conda environment you van execute the script pipeline.py, that can be found in the folder solution.
+You can run it with the following command:
 ```
 $ python pipeline.py path_of_dataset
 ```